gcryptolo/sample-hello-work/README.md

 2. Click on 'Image Streams' on the top menu
 3. Click on 'Create ImageStream' on the top right corner
 4. if you did not clone repo simply select YAML tab and copy the code in [doc/imageStream.yaml](doc/imageStream.yaml) file and change the namespace value with your project name.
-5. If you clone the repo or you are using your own project replace also the <your-project-name> with your OpenShift Sandbox project name
+5. If you clone the repo or you are using your own project replace also the &lt;your-project-name&gt; with your OpenShift Sandbox project name

 ```